-For post-cataract surgery, corrective lenses - either contacts or eyeglasses - may be necessary.
-In this instance, corrective lenses are a medical benefit, and questions should be directed to Provider Services at 1-866-918-1595 rather than VBA, as the coverage is provided through UPMC Health Plan.
+For post-cataract surgery, corrective lenses-either contacts or eyeglasses-may be necessary.
+In this instance, corrective lenses are a medical benefit, and questions should be directed to Provider Services at 1-866-918-1595 as the coverage is provided through UPMC Health Plan.